kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_reduce.md

     * [TeamPolicy](Kokkos%3A%3ATeamPolicy): defines a 1D iteration range, each of which is assigned to a thread team.
     * [TeamThreadRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed by a thread-team.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
     * [ThreadVectorRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed through vector parallelization dividing the threads within a team.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
-  * FunctorType: A valid functor with (at minimum) an `operator()` with a matching signature for the `ExecPolicy`
+  * FunctorType: A valid functor with (at minimum) an `operator()` with a matching signature for the `ExecPolicy` combined with the reduced type.
   * ReducerArgument: Either a class fullfilling the "Reducer" concept or a `Kokkos::View`
   * ReducerArgumentNonConst: a class fullfilling the "Reducer" concept, a POD type with `operator +=` and `operator =`, or a `Kokkos::View`.
-The ReducerArgumentNonConst can also be an array or a pointer, but the Functor must implement the init() and join functions described below.
+The ReducerArgumentNonConst can also be an array or a pointer; see below for functor requirements.

 ### Requirements: